Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Experiments

 The effectiveness of GLODISMO is further underpinned when fixing the number of measurements and instead evaluating the improvement in convergence speed.
 For $m=50$ and $m=200$ measurements, we compare the convergence of the aforementioned algorithms in Figure \ref{singlepixel:pixelconvergence_varyk}.
 Even after a single iteration of using a learned $\Phi$ with either IHT or \mbox{NA-ALISTA}, the reconstruction is better than a random~$\Phi$ with a thousand iterations of IHT or 20 iterations of \mbox{NA-ALISTA}.
 Furthermore, a learned $\Phi$ leads to a much higher accuracy after only a few iterations when compared to IHT with a random $\Phi$ after thousands of iterations.
 This also holds true for $m=200$, but \mbox{NA-ALISTA} outperforms IHT for learned $\Phi$.
 Again, both the greedy and Simulated Annealing baseline are only insignificantly better than random matrices.
-These results verify that GLODISMO can be used seamlessly within the algorithm unrolling framework to speed up convergence of signal recovery.\\
+These results verify that GLODISMO can be used seamlessly within the algorithm unrolling framework to speed up convergence of signal recovery.

 Finally, to visualize how changing the mask influences the reconstruction quality beyond a quantitative metric like NMSE, Figure \ref{singlepixel:pixel_masks} shows a random~$\Phi$ and a learned~$\Phi$ (in combination with unrolled IHT), as well as individual reconstructions from the test set.
 The four images in subfigure~(a) correspond to the top four rows of the matrix which is displayed in subfigure~(c) (rows resized to image shape), i.e., the first four light patterns that are projected onto the scene.
 No structure can be seen in the matrix or the masks, and the samples reconstructed with 20 IHT-iterations in subfigure~(e) are of poor quality.
-The right part of Figure~\ref{singlepixel:pixel_masks} displays the learned counterparts.
+Figure~\ref{singlepixel:pixel_masks} also displays the learned counterparts in subfigures~(b), (d), and (f), respectively.
 The four shown masks clearly exhibit additional structure, and so does the full matrix $\Phi$.
-The digits of the reconstructed samples are clearly readable.\\
+The digits of the reconstructed samples are clearly readable.

 \paragraph*{Further experiments} We have conducted further experiments on the single-pixel imaging setup to highlight possible extensions of GLODISMO within the automatic differentiation framework.
 More specifically, we show that GLODISMO can be used to learn fast-transform matrices in Appendix~\ref{appendix:fasttransforms} as well as super-pixel masks in Appendix~\ref{appendix:superpixel}.